 The Cambridge Dictionary defines time management as “the ability to use one’s time effectively or efficiently, especially at work.”
 Yet can you manage time?

-Time Management is often perceived as the one skill that, when you master it, you will become more efficient and effective and realize your full potential.
+Time Management is often perceived as the one skill that, when you master, you will become more efficient and effective and realize your full potential.

-However, successful time management is really about deciding what your priorities are ahead, identifying essential tasks, and budgeting time accordingly.
+However, successful time management is about deciding your priorities, identifying essential tasks, and budgeting time accordingly.

-Most people find they are spending time on other peoples’ priorities, fighting fires – those urgent ‘recurring emergencies.’
+Most people find they spend time on other people’s priorities, fighting fires – those urgent ‘recurring emergencies.’
 Their to-do lists become loaded with specific tasks that need to be checked off within time constraints that, for the most part, are invalid.

 The reality is that every hour is still only 60 minutes long.
 It doesn’t matter how rich or bright you are; you get the same 60 minutes to use on the important tasks.

-What you do with that time is dependent on the skills developed by self-analysis, planning, assessment, and control.
+What you do with that time depends on the skills developed by self-analysis, planning, assessment, and control.
 Just like money, the value of your time is limited.

 What are the best ways to manage time?

-You must first know where your time goes by carrying out a time audit to manage your time.
+You must first know where your time goes by conducting a time audit to manage your time.
 This requires regular introspection and analysis.